Can You hear the Shape of a Market? Geometric Arbitrage and Spectral Theory: Geometric Arbitrage Theory Background

-\begin{remark} Deflators and term structures can be considered \textit{outside the context of fixed income.} An arbitrary financial instrument is mapped to a gauge $(D, P)$ with the following economic interpretation: \begin{itemize} \item Deflator: $D_t$ is the value of the financial instrument at time $t$ expressed in terms of some num\'{e}raire.
-If we choose the cash account, the $0$-th asset as num\'{e}raire, then we can set $D_t^j:=\hat{S}_t^j=\frac{S_t^j}{S_t^0}\quad(j=1,\dots N)$. \item Term structure: $P_{t,s}$ is the value at time $t$ (expressed in units of deflator at time $t$) of a synthetic zero coupon bond with maturity $s$ delivering one unit of financial instrument at time $s$.
-It represents a term structure of forward prices with respect to the chosen num\'{e}raire. \end{itemize} We point out that there is no unique choice for deflators and term structures describing an asset model.
-For example, if a set of deflators qualifies, then we can multiply every deflator by the same positive semimartingale to obtain another suitable set of deflators.
-Of course term structures have to be modified accordingly.
-The term "deflator" is clearly inspired by actuarial mathematics.
-In the present context it refers to a nominal asset value up division by a strictly positive semimartingale (which can be the state price deflator if this exists and it is made to the num\'{e}raire).
+\begin{remark} Deflators and term structures can be considered \textit{outside the context of fixed income.} An arbitrary financial instrument is mapped to a gauge $(D, P)$ with the following economic~interpretation: \begin{itemize} \item Deflator: $D_t$ is the value of the financial instrument at time $t$ expressed in terms of some num\'{e}raire.
+If~we choose the cash account, the~$0$-th asset, as num\'{e}raire, then we can set $D_t^j:=\hat{S}_t^j=\frac{S_t^j}{S_t^0}\quad(j=1,\dots N)$. \item Term structure: $P_{t,s}$ is the value at time $t$ (expressed in units of deflator at time $t$) of a synthetic zero coupon bond with maturity $s$ delivering one unit of financial instrument at time $s$.
+It represents a term structure of forward prices with respect to the chosen num\'{e}raire. \end{itemize}

+We point out that there is no unique choice for deflators and term structures describing an asset model.
+For~example, if~a set of deflators qualifies, then we can multiply every deflator by the same positive semimartingale to obtain another suitable set of deflators.
+Of~course, term structures have to be modified accordingly.
+The~term ``deflator'' is clearly inspired by actuarial mathematics.
+In~the present context, it refers to a nominal asset value division by a strictly positive semimartingale (which can be the state price deflator, if this exists, and it is made the num\'{e}raire).
 There is no need to assume that a deflator is a positive process.
-However, if we want to make an asset to our num\'{e}raire, then we have to make sure that the corresponding deflator is a strictly positive stochastic process. \end{remark}
+However, if~we want to make an asset our num\'{e}raire, then we have to make sure that the corresponding deflator is a strictly positive stochastic process. \end{remark}